cabeen/neu-net/README.md

 # neU-net

 This package provides tools for U-net segmentation of biomedical imaging data.
 This is a typical implementation of the U-net architecture in [PyTorch](https://pytorch.org/) with additional functionality for running experiments and deploying models to run in imaging studies.
+The name is an abbreviation of "neural U-net" since it was developed for a variety of neuroimaging tasks.

 ## Design